Dhar01/Loknath-Dhar.github.io/content/about.md

 ---
 # 👋 Hey there

 I’m **Loknath**, a Linux enthusiast who bleeds Liverpool RED on matchday!
 Trying to be a programmer with Golang, also an infrequent writer.
 I enjoy cinema, and anime, can’t live without songs, and buy more books than I read.
-I feel like dancing on the occasion of playing Fifa, sometimes craving for the smell and sounds of rain, and most of the time, haha, for off days.
+I feel like dancing on the occasion of playing Fifa, sometimes craving for the smell and sounds of rain, and most of the time, my favorite keyboard.

-In the daytime, ~~I would love to see myself as a storyteller~~, but in reality, I pass my days as Jr. DevOps Engineer and wonder when I will build a good project (*I am pretty bad at programming but trying my best*).
+In the daytime, ~~I would love to see myself as a storyteller~~, but in reality, I am passing my days working on my skills to build a career as Jr. DevOps Engineer.
 One special thing about me if you ask, I don't know much about operating a Windows system.
 Always had a Linux heart beating inside me!

 Fear not!
 I may not be a *go-to-help-for-windows-system* type of guy, but hey, I'm open for some DevOps, InfoSec, Golang moments!
 Everything will be much better if you're a Football fan, just drop me a line over [telegram](https://t.me/Dhar01), I'm about always available there!